Angels (Neon Genesis Evangelion): Israfel

 Israfel (イスラフェル, Isuraferu) is the seventh Angel.
 Asuka Langley Soryu, aboard her Eva-02, strikes it with its Sonic Glaive splitting it in half.
-After the attack, the Angel regenerates into two parts, both of which able to fight individually.
+After the attack, the Angel regenerates into two parts, both of which are able to fight individually.
 Israfel attacks and defeats the two mechas, which return to their base to await a second confrontation.
 Following their first defeat, the UN armed forces attack Israfel, the two parts of which they nickname Kō and Otsu.
 Thanks to the use of N² weapons, the UN can temporarily stop its advance.
 The only way to defeat Israfel, according to Misato, is "a double coordinated attack on its core"; between the two parts of the divided Angel is a bond that allows Kō and Otsu to share their behaviors and vulnerability.
 After a regeneration process, the Angel merges, regains its original form, and again begins its advance.
 In the second clash with the units, Israfel imitates the weapons used against it in the first battle, launching rays with high destructive potential against the Eva and using its upper limbs as blades.
 During the fight, Eva-01 and Eva-02, moving in synchronization, attack the Angel.
 Israfel splits again, and the two units jump into the sky, launching a synchronized kick that destroys its cores.

 The seventh Angel is named after the messenger of music and resurrection, Israfil (Arabic: إسرافيل), a detail related to the musical attack of Eva-01 and 02.
 According to Will Raus, Israfel's role of resurrection could allude to the Angel's ability to split.
 The terms Kō and Otsu come from the series of Heavenly Stems.
 Writer Virginie Nebbia compared Israfel with Pestar from Ultraman.
-Its capacity of fission and brithness have been compared with those of a single-cell organism and mercury.
+Its capacity of fission and brightness have been compared with those of a single-cell organism and mercury.